Illustration of mountains and palm trees

 Is Colombia Safe?

 Prior reputation as a violent and unsafe country is for the most part unfounded today.
-Once the most notoriously violent epicenter of drugs and kidnappings, Colombia has been considered safe for travel since 2015.
-Unfortunately, it has become known for cartels and cocaine instead of coffee and eco-tourism.
+Once a notoriously violent epicenter of drugs and kidnappings, Colombia has been considered safe for travel since 2015.
+Crime rates and violence levels have been dropping considerably.

 Colombians tell me they feel safe walking the streets and country roads once again.
 Rather than look back, they choose to look ahead to a hopefully promising future.
 Just don’t talk to them about Pablo Escobar or drugs as the country is trying to forget the dark era of the 1980s and 1990s.